2018 Wireless Routers & Modems

-Canstar Blue compares wireless routers from Apple, NETGEAR, Netcomm, DLink, TPLink and Belkin based on performance & reliability, ease of use, speed, features, value for money, range of reception and overall customer satisfaction.
+Canstar Blue reviews and compares wireless routers from TP Link, Belkin, D-Link, Netcomm, Netgear, Telstra Gateway, Huawei & iiNet based on performance & reliability, speed, value for money, range of reception, ease of use, features & overall customer satisfaction.

 See our Ratings Methodology.

 TP Link routes the competition in wireless routers review

 Getting a quality wireless router can mean the difference between a frustrating internet experience and a pleasant one.
 Quite often your provider gives you a wireless router when you sign up to a broadband plan.
 While they will get the job done, they are usually nothing spectacular.
 Providers might give you no choice but to use the router they provide, and while this can be convenient, what’s offered up for free may not be the latest and greatest.
 You may also have to pay extra if you want to upgrade your modem, and at this stage you may as well go your own route.